PRINTS FOR PURCHASE

 Limited to 100 numbered and signed copies including an original baryta print of

-Most of my Road Racing Reportage appears in Rouleur Magazine, with whom I have been cooperating since 2007.
+Most of my Road Racing Reportage appeared in Rouleur Magazine.
 Review the stories here.

 The 2013 Annual concentrates exclusively on the Centenary Tour de France, with contributors each covering three stages of the race.
 I set my focus on Saint Béat, a tiny Pyreneen village that had been devastated by flash floods a couple of weeks before the event.

-“Start Off” and “Stage 9”, two stories from the Tour de France 2010, feature in volume 4 of Rouleur’s highly collectable annual.
+“Start Off” and “Stage 9”, two stories from the Tour de France, feature in volume 4 of Rouleur’s 2010 annual.

 The Peloton is the cover story of De Muur, issue 30.

-“Winter Ride”, “Castilla-León” and “Le Tour” feature in the third edition of Rouleur’s inspiring annual.
+The series “Winter Ride”, “Castilla-León” and “Le Tour” feature in this third edition of Rouleur’s annual.

-The book, written by Nando Boers, has been launched in Holland by LJ Veen in May 2010 and includes my 2009 Tour de France reportage on Team Skil Shimano’s Tour debut.
+Book written by Nando Boers, launched in Holland by LJ Veen in May 2010.
+Includes my 2009 Tour de France reportage on Team Skil Shimano’s debut at the Tour de France.

 As a follower of Pedala, Pedala!, this volume collects De Muur’s most popular stories on the Tour de France.